harness/developer-hub/release-notes/platform.md

   This issue is now fixed.

 - The user interface of the approval step is inconsistent with the saved contents of the User Groups field.
-Sometimes, the field omits some of the previously saved user groups but shows the correct count while, at other times, it lists all of the previously saved user groups but shows a lower count.
+Sometimes, the field omits some of the previously saved user groups but shows the correct count.
+At other times, it lists all of the previously saved user groups but shows a lower count.
 (PL-39294, ZD-45548)

    This issue is now fixed.